rackerlabs/support-how-to/content/exchange/delete-a-microsoft-exchange-mailbox.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-you should be absolutely certain that you do not need any of the data stored in the mailbox.
-If you do need data in the mailbox, you must export the data before deleting the mailbox.
-Data exports must be performed through a [local mail client](/how-to/cloud-office-support-terminology) such as Outlook.

 ### Disable vs. delete

 It is important to know the difference between disabling a mailbox and deleting a mailbox.